 Plant in the full sun and well draining soil.
 Grown as a tree or bush, plant as close as 6 feet apart to create a privacy hedge with this fruit tree.
 Provide more space, 10 feet or more to allow space between trees.

-Fruits tend to ripe in the Fall in most areas.
+Fruits tend to ripen in the Fall in most areas.
 The size, color, and texture will aide in determining ripeness.
 The size can vary based on the quantity of fruit on the tree.
-If there are many fruits, but ripening small.
-Reducing the quantity may allow the remaining fruit the become large.
+If there are many fruits, but they are ripening small, reducing the quantity may allow the remaining fruit to become large.

 Pomegranates have a droopy and dense form with nice red color from the flowers to the fruits most of the year.
 They work well in the corner of landscapes to provide color and interest in the garden.
 Trees can grow large over the years, and an attractive pomegranate tree is also great as a focal point in a Mediterranean setting.
 In California, the pomegranates have greatly gained in popularity both due to its healthy and nutritious nature, as well as their need for little care and water.

 In the home orchard, plant trees about 10 feet apart, and trim them to stay between 8 – 15 feet tall.
 In a commercial farm, trees are spaced 15 feet apart with 20 feet rows are machinery.
 These trees are grow to 25 feet tall.
 Trees can become almost 40 feet tall in nature.

 Standard and Semi-Dwarf Form: Our trees are grown in Standard and Semi-Dwarf forms.
 A Standard tree grows tall because the tip continues to grow.
 The tip of a Semi-Dwarf tree has been cut about 2 feet from the ground, therefore the tree has a shorter branching structure for easy picking.

 Sun Exposure : Full Sun and Part Sun

 Bloom Time : Spring

 Plant Type: Deciduous